-Proposal Treatment of Abstentions and Broker Non-Votes Proposal 1: Election of Directors Abstentions and Common Shares not represented at the Annual Meeting will have no effect on the election of directors.
-Brokers are not entitled to vote on director elections and thus broker non-votes are not treated as votes cast and will have no effect on the election of directors.
-Proposal 2: An Advisory (Non-Binding) "Say on Pay" Vote to Approve Executive Compensation Abstentions will have the same effect as a vote against this proposal, whereas broker non-votes and Common Shares not otherwise represented at the Annual Meeting will have no effect on the outcome of this proposal.
-Proposal 3: Ratification of Appointment of Our Independent Registered Public Accounting Firm for 2022 Abstentions will have the same effect as a vote against this proposal, whereas Common Shares not represented at the meeting will not be counted for purposes of determining whether such matter has been approved.
-Because this is considered a routine matter under NYSE rules, broker nonvotes will not arise in connection with, and thus will have no effect on, this proposal.
+Proposal Treatment of Abstentions and Broker Non-Votes Proposal 1: Election of Directors Withhold votes, broker non-votes and Common Shares not represented at the Annual Meeting will have no effect on the election of directors.
+Brokers are not entitled to discretionally vote on director elections and thus broker non-votes are not treated as votes cast and will have no effect on the election of directors.
+Proposal 2: Amendment of our Charter to Increase the Total Authorized Number of Common Shares Abstentions and broker non-votes will have the same effect as a vote against this proposal.
+Proposal 3: An Advisory (Non-Binding) "Say on Pay" Vote to Approve Executive Compensation Abstentions will have the same effect as a vote against this proposal, whereas broker non-votes and Common Shares not otherwise represented at the Annual Meeting will have no effect on the outcome of this proposal.
+Brokers are not entitled to discretionally vote on the advisory (non-binding) "say on pay" vote and thus broker non-votes are not treated as votes cast and will have no effect on the advisory (non-binding) "say on pay" vote.
+Proposal 4: An Advisory (Non-Binding) Vote on the Frequency of Future Advisory "Say on Pay" Votes Abstentions, broker non-votes and Common Shares not otherwise represented at the Annual Meeting are not treated as votes cast and will have no effect on the outcome of this proposal.
+Brokers are not entitled to discretionally vote on the advisory (non-binding) vote on the frequency of future advisory "say on pay" votes and thus broker non-votes are not treated as votes cast and will have no effect on the advisory (non-binding) vote on the frequency of future advisory "say on pay" votes.
+Proposal 5: Ratification of Appointment of Our Independent Registered Public Accounting Firm for 2023 Abstentions will have the same effect as a vote against this proposal, whereas Common Shares not represented at the meeting will not be counted for purposes of determining whether such matter has been approved.
+Because this is considered a routine matter under NYSE rules, broker non-votes will not arise in connection with, and thus will have no effect on, this proposal.

-Q. Will there be any other items of business on the agenda?
+O. Will there be any other items of business on the agenda?